albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 The entire hubs (reticulum,dialog,hubs,spoke) make it private repo. just to be sure it safe. later we will save the SSL certificates on the repository.

-## 6.

-wait I will update this soon. and give me star.
+## 6. Wait, I will update this soon.
+Give me star for supporting me

 <br>
 <br>